framedsc/Sitesource/markdown/basics.md

 All the info above should have been enough for you to go out and compose a gorgeous shot in your favourite game.
 Now the question is: *How do you actually save the image?*

 There are many ways of doing so, and none of them through a game's built-in capture function.
-Many games typically save their screenshots as compressed JPGs and don't capture any overlays (i.e. Reshade effects).
-We want to be able to save a full resolution image, preferably as a lossless PNG, and with all the Reshade effects we've added.
+Many games typically save their screenshots as compressed JPGs and don't capture any overlays (i.e. ReShade effects).
+We want to be able to save a full resolution image, preferably as a lossless PNG, and with all the ReShade effects we've added.

 Here are some typical methods:

 - **[ReShade](https://reshade.me)**
-Reshade comes with its own capture function and is typically the chosen option for many that have it installed.
+ReShade comes with its own capture function and is typically the chosen option for many that have it installed.
 It should no longer have issues capturing higher resolutions as its PNG capture was rewritten for its 5.0 update.
 If you continue to use an older version of ReShade and need faster captures, you could also try:
 - **[MSI Afterburner](https://www.msi.com/Landing/afterburner/graphics-cards)**
 Favored by quite a few, Afterburner is a graphics card utility that happens to be able to hook into games and take screen captures of them, even when the game isn't in focus.
 This makes it useful for games that might resize its window or move the camera after alt-tabbing back into the game.
 However, it's been known to conflict with certain games and their tools, causing crashes.
 You will also need to install RTSS, bundled with the installer, to be able to take screenshots with Afterburner.
 - **[Nvidia GeForce Experience](https://www.nvidia.com/en-sg/geforce/geforce-experience/)**
 Nvidia's game overlay for anyone with an Nvidia GPU, GeForce Experience lets you record videos, livestream, do all sorts of stuff, but most importantly: capture screenshots.
-Same with Afterburner, it can capture faster than Reshade.
+Same with Afterburner, it can capture faster than ReShade.
 Be sure you have *Desktop capture* disabled, otherwise it will just save whatever's on your monitor at the moment of capture.
 - **[Steam](https://screenshot.help/steam)**
 If you're playing a Steam game and are used to hitting F12, Steam Overlay works just fine for capturing too.
 Just be sure to enable *Save an uncompressed copy* under Steam Settings > In-Game to save proper PNGs, Steam JPGs can be very low quality.

-These methods above have been proven to work well with hotsampling and Reshade, but if you run into issues with them, try switching them up.
+These methods above have been proven to work well with hotsampling and ReShade, but if you run into issues with them, try switching them up.

 ---